 DEBT AMOUNT - Knowing the overall balance owed, the assessed balance, and debts that may be owed from returns not yet assessed is of great concern when trying to determine option(s).
 If audited and the debt amount is incorrect, information related to the audit adjustments is necessary as well

 COLLECTION STATUS - The taxpayer must find out from the IRS what the “collection status” is.
 Determining whether the IRS can levy or garnish is important for obvious reasons.

-CSED - Each tax year owed has it's own collection statute expiration date on which the IRS will be barred from collection.
+CSED - Each tax year owed has its own collection statute expiration date on which the IRS will be barred from the collection.
 This date is relevant to almost every resolution option.

 An offer to full pay can be used to stop collection where appropriate.
 A payment plan request can be made where appropriate, to stop collection action even if the payment plan won't be the final option used to resolve the debt.
 Sometimes other options like bankruptcy, offer in compromise filing, and appeal hearing request(s) can be used to stop collection activity and resolve the debt if those options make sense under the circumstances.

 Resolve Compliance Issues

 All required tax returns have to be filed by the taxpayer and payment must often be made to satisfy the IRS that no new debt for the year will be owed.
 It will usually be impossible to resolve the tax debt long term without taking these steps.

 In order to determine the best option, it's necessary to review income, budget, and asset history past, present, and future.
 It's also necessary to know the items mentioned in step one above, debt amounts, ages (CSED), collection status, audit history, etc.